Environmental guidance for your business in Northern Ireland & Scotland

 If you produce or use insulation foam containing F-gases you must:

-If you directly import more than 1 tonne per year of F-gas, or preparations containing F-gas where the preparation has a global warming potential of 150 or more, for use in foam production from outside the EU, you must report it to the European Commission.
-You must also send a copy of the report to Defra.
+In Scotland, if you directly import more than 1 tonne per year of F-gas, or preparations containing F-gas where the preparation has a global warming potential of 150 or more, for use in foam production from outside the EU, you must report it to the Environment Agency.

 High voltage switchgear is mainly used in the electricity supply industry.
 If you operate high voltage switchgear that contains SF6 you must: